Seaweed Algebras and the Index Statistic for Partitions: Introduction and Statement of Results

 The remainder of the paper is structured as follows.
 In Section \ref{Preliminaries} we lay out preliminary facts needed in the proof of Theorem \ref{MAIN}.
 In Section \ref{Estimates of Key Terms}, we collect various effective estimates related to $G(q)$.
-Finally, in Section \ref{Proof of MAIN} we prove Theorem \ref{MAIN} by an effective implementation of a variation of Wright's circle method.
+Finally, in Section \ref{Proof of MAIN} we prove Theorems \ref{MAIN} and \ref{a(n) Asymptotics} by a variation of Wright's circle method.